 How long will I be out of work?

-Patients are often able to return to work in within one to two weeks.
+Patients are often able to return to work within one to two weeks.
+With endoscopic procedures, return to work can be even sooner.

-Will I be able to go home alone or should I arrange for someone to stay with me?
-If so, for how long?
+Will I be able to go home alone, or should I arrange for someone to stay with me?

 How long will I be in the hospital?

-Patients typically go home the day of surgery or stay overnight.
-This can depend on my many factors.
+Patients typically go home the day of surgery or stay overnight, depending on the procedure and other factors.

 Does my insurance cover this procedure?

 Most insurance companies cover this procedure.
-It is best to check with your individual insurance company as to whether you have the benefit of weight loss surgery.
+However, you should check with your insurance company to confirm coverage for weight-loss procedures.

 How long does the process take?